-- Place plastic tubing around the light wiring which goes from the tree to the electrical outlet to prevent your cat chewing through it and being electrocuted.
+Place plastic tubes around the light wires which goes from the tree to the electrical outlet to prevent your cat chewing through it.

-- Avoid using tinsel and garland, this can easily be swallowed and can cause choking and cause damage to the intestines.
+Avoid tinsel and garland, which can easily be swallowed and cause an intestinal obstruction.

-- If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree drying out and losing needles.
-It is important that your cat isn't able to get to this water and drink it as it could result in poisoning.
+If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree drying out and losing needles.
+Make sure your cat can’t get to the water, which is toxic.